 Developed by Edwin Sutherland in the 1930's, differential association was a radical explanation for criminal behavior since it argues that crime, like any social behavior, is learned in association with others.
 The phrase Differential Association simply means that people have different social situations and thus learn different things.
 What is learned is cultural material.
 If the individual regularly associates with criminals, and is relatively isolated from law abiding citizens, then they are more likely to engage in crime themselves as a result of such differential association.
-Here differential association first leads to learning some specific skills needed to commit crime (how to open a locked vault), and next, leads to ideas that justify and normalize crime.
+Here differential association first leads to learning some specific skills needed to commit crime, and next, leads to ideas that justify and normalize crime.
 This differential association concept leads directly to a crime subculture that asserts that not all groups in society (sociology of groups) uphold the same values or norms and for some groups crime is normative.

 An Examination of Differential Association Theory